MarkCiliaVincenti/raaghu-docs/raaghu/docs/en/The-Book-List-Page.md

 ```shell
   raaghu create:page --moduleName=BookStore --pageName=book --projectName=Acme.BookStore
 ```
+You can mention projectName as your local project name.
 **Note:Creating a page is case sensitive. name of page should be in small letters**

 ### Code Snippets